TelemetryDeck/docs/articles/anonymization-how-it-works.md

 ## Recognizing users

 If you use the same (custom) salt and provide the same original identifier, you can recognize the same user across different platforms.
-For example, if a user logs in to a website using their email address on one device and then switches to another device, they can still be recognized if the same salt and original identifier are used.
+For example, if a user logs in to your website using their email address on one device and then switches to your app another device where they are logged in with the same email address, they can still be recognized if the same salt and original identifier are used.

 ## Conclusion